Dartmouth BASIC: New system

 When this "Phase I" system became operational, the Dartmouth team began development of "Phase II", the ideal operating system.
-This was installed in March 1969, and changed its name to the Dartmouth Time Sharing System shortly thereafter.
+This was installed in March 1969, and changed its name to the Dartmouth Time-Sharing System shortly thereafter.
 When the three-year period was up, GE gifted the machine to the university.
 Although the two teams remained in contact, and several good-faith attempts were made to continue the relationship, little further collaboration occurred and the partnership officially ended on 20 September 1972.

 Expanding user base

 A review in 1968 noted that 80% of the students and 70% of the faculty was making some use of the system.
 Hundreds of terminals were spread across the campus, from the hospital to the business school.
 57% of the CPU time was used for coursework, 16% for research, and the remaining 27% for "recreational use"; Dartmouth actively encouraged users to play games as a way to get hands-on use and overcome fear of the computer.

-Beginning with another NFS grant, in 1967 Dartmouth also began placing terminals in off-campus locations, including high schools in the area.
+Beginning with another NSF grant, in 1967 Dartmouth also began placing terminals in off-campus locations, including high schools in the area.
 In terms of user counts, these terminals hosted 69% of the total users, although they used a smaller amount of computer time.
 By 1971 there were 79 remote terminals, as far away as New Jersey and Bangor, Maine.
 These were supported by multiplexer systems that allowed up to 12 terminals to be supported over a single voice-grade telephone line.
 Additionally, a number of these lines were available for dial-up use with a modem.